-But military members run into a problem during the Uber application process: There are several Uber driver and vehicle requirements that are challenging for military members to meet.
-Uber requires drivers to have a valid in-state drivers license and in-state auto insurance, which isn’t possible for military members who move regularly.
+That means that military members run into a problem during the Uber application process: There are several Uber driver and vehicle requirements that can be challenging for military members to meet.

 Does the US military allow active members to drive for Uber?

 Generally yes, but you should ask your commanding officer before you apply to see if there are any restrictions or special paperwork that you need to be aware of.
-Based on my research, military members are not prohibited from driving for Uber unless currently enrolled in Training and Doctrine Command (TRADOC).

 Uber driver requirements that are hard to meet if you’re in the military